 Not reading the chapters is counter-productive for budding copywriters.
 Here’s why:

 For example, one of the first things we always do when preparing to write copy is list the product’s features and its corresponding benefits.
-We use the ‘which means that…’ link phrase which teases out the key benefits.
-From there, we add headlines, sub headlines, an offer, link words etc to build the copy up.
-Of course, it goes without saying we know what market we are targeting to start with – we can see them, hear them speak, understand their needs and concerns.
+We use the ‘which means that…’ link phrase, which teases out the key benefits.
+From there, we add headlines, sub-headlines, an offer, link words etc, to build the copy up.
+Of course, it goes without saying we know what market we are targeting to start with – we can see them, hear them speak, and understand their needs and concerns.

-Yet on so many occasions, this first step – listing feature and benefits, gets overlooked.
-It is the most basic step and the one that helps us write great copy, but because it requires some sustained thinking, and research, people often skip this step.
+Yet on so many occasions, this first step – listing features and benefits, gets overlooked.
+It is the most basic step and the one that helps us write great copy, but because it requires some sustained thinking and research, people often skip this step.

-I encourage you all to revisit the course modules, complete the assignments, and use this information when writing copy for clients.
-Don’t waste time struggling to find your own method for writing copy – use the templates and formulas in the courses.
+I encourage you to use this information when writing copy for clients.
+Don’t waste time struggling to find your own method for writing copy – use the templates and formulas.
 They work.